Rhonda Moore - President

 Noelle Chorney - Vice President

 I have been a communicator for more than 30 years; beginning my career at a lively tabloid in North Vancouver where I combined the roles of sports editor, municipal politics reporter and wine and food critic.
-Since then I have spent most of his time in university communications, working for the University of British Columbia, University of Toronto, Simon Fraser University, the University of Western Ontario and York University.
+I have recently retired to Bridgewater, Nova Scotia, after a career spent mostly in higher education communications.

 Jane Caulfield, Treasurer